Customs Declaration Service and Making Tax Digital Under Threat

 - The Home Office’s National Law Enforcement Data programme

-Even though these programmes are at the risk of failing, it doesn’t mean that there will be any excuses permitted if compliance requirements are not met as required by HMRC.
-It is therefore advisable to find an accountant, accounting firm nearby, online accountants or chartered accountants who can help you with compliance and the required growth solutions.
+Even though these programmes are at the risk of failing, you still have to stay compliant to HMRC’s demand.
+It is therefore advisable to find an accountant who can help you with compliance and the required growth solutions.

-Clear House Accountants are specialist Accountants in London who have made sure that all their accountants are trained and developed to the highest standards while maintaining their CPD requirements as chartered accountants and chartered tax advisors.
+Clear House Accountants are specialist Accountants in London who have made sure that all their accountants are trained and developed to the highest standards while maintaining their CPD requirements as chartered accountants.